 High cholesterol (hypercholesterolaemia) is a condition in which the amount of cholesterol in the blood exceeds normal values.
-Cholesterol is carried in different particles (lipoproteins).
-Excess LDL (“bad”) cholesterol may be deposited in arteries, for example in the coronary arteries of the heart, the carotid arteries to the brain, and the arteries that supply blood to the legs.
+Excess LDL ("bad") cholesterol may be deposited in arteries, for example in the the coronary arteries of the heart, the carotid arteries to the brain, and the arteries that supply blood to the legs.

-Cholesterol travels in the blood in structures containing proteins and some other lipids (fats).
+Cholesterol travels in the blood attached to proteins.
 These cholesterol-protein packages, called lipoproteins, can be divided into two major types, depending on their composition.
 The more protein they contain, the higher the density.

-- High-density lipoprotein (HDL) cholesterol – lipoproteins with more protein than fat.
-This is the "good" cholesterol and higher levels of HDL cholesterol indicate a lower risk of heart disease.
+• High-density lipoprotein (HDL) cholesterol – lipoproteins with more protein than fat.
+This is the "good" cholesterol and higher levels of HDL cholesterol actually have a protective function in the body.

-- Low-density lipoprotein (LDL) cholesterol – lipoproteins with more fat than protein.
+• Low-density lipoprotein (LDL) cholesterol – lipoproteins with more fat than protein.
 This is the "bad" cholesterol.
-This constitutes the bulk of the cholesterol in the blood.

-HDL consists of mostly protein.
-Its chief action seems to be to clear cholesterol from the body by picking up cholesterol from cells and carrying it back to the liver for disposal.
+HDL consists of mostly protein with only a small amount of fat.
+HDL cholesterol helps clear cholesterol from the body by picking up leftover cholesterol from cells and carrying it back to the liver for disposal.

 Low levels of HDL cholesterol increase the risk of coronary artery disease (CAD) and other forms of atherosclerotic disease.
 High levels of HDL cholesterol appear to help protect against heart disease.

-LDL cholesterol consists of mostly fat and about a quarter is protein, apo B, unlike other lipoproteins that have many (apo)proteins.
+LDL cholesterol, consists of mostly fat and about a quarter is protein.
 LDL carries cholesterol from the liver to other parts of the body where it is needed for cell repair and other activities.
-This lipoprotein tends to deposit its cholesterol part onto artery walls and other body tissues such as tendons.
+This lipoprotein tends to deposit its cholesterol part into artery walls and other body tissues such as tendons.

-The plaques seldom become thick enough to protrude and obstruct the inside of the artery, but they can tear, forming clots.
+Cholesterol deposited into the walls of arteries form oily collections called plaques.
+The plaques seldom become thick enough to protrude towards the inside of the artery, but they can tear, forming clots.
 This could impair or stop the blood supply, causing tissue or an organ to malfunction temporarily or permanently.